-The same is applicable if a piece of information concerning dosage is mistakenly omitted.
-When this happens, medication that could have helped the life of a patient may automatically become a problematic substance.
+Consider the impact if information concerning contraindications or dosage is translated incorrectly.
+When this happens, medication that could have helped the life of a patient may become a dangerous substance.
 This could be due to an over/under dose or as a result of taking the pills at the wrong time.

 Also of concern are false friends: Some examples of these include drug vs droga — in Spanish, drogas are medicine, rather than illegal drugs as commonly implied in English.
 Or abortion vs aborto — in Spanish aborto refers to a a miscarriage, not an intentionally aborted foetus.

 Find out more: TRANSLATING FOR THE PHARMACEUTICAL INDUSTRY

 That said, multilingual documentation is essential in one of the most tightly-legislated industries in the world.
 Translation may be required at any level, including clinical research, regulatory submission and review, production and marketing.

 In Europe, expansion of the EU is also driving increased demand for medical and pharmaceutical translation services.
 In EU member states, in addition to the requirements of the country’s own drug regulatory authority, companies must also meet the requirements of the European Medicines Agency (EMEA).